webcore-it/colorful-background-css-generator/README.md

 -----
 There are two ways to use this generator:

-* Include the generator in the website
+1. Include the generator in the website
-* Use it as just as code generator
+2. Use it just as a code generator

 There are examples in the `examples` folder.

-###Include the generator in the website
+###1.
+Include the generator in the website
 Add the generator (it's in the `dist` folder) to your html file and let it set the background to the element directly.

 **include_generator_example.html**